lltwox/words-game/README.md

 Try
 ===
-You can try how it works at words.lltwox.me
+You can try how it works at http://words.lltwox.me